Permaculture Design Certificate Course

 You can pay for your course now via Paypal or credit card by purchasing a ticket below, or you can contact us at [email protected].
 All prices are in Australian dollars, including GST.
 An early bird discount is available if the course fee is paid 21 days prior to the course start date.

 Prior to booking please read our refunds policy.

-If you have any questions about this course please contact us.
+If you have any questions about this Design Course please contact us.

 Please note: PRI recommends that all students and visitors to Zaytuna Farm have a valid tetanus immunization.
 This is due to Zaytuna Farm being an active farming site.